dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/bidirectional-features-in-wpf-overview.md

 - <xref:System.Windows.Media.NumberSubstitutionMethod.Traditional>: Numbers are rendered using the traditional digits for the number culture.
 For most cultures, this is the same as <xref:System.Windows.Media.NumberSubstitutionMethod.NativeNational>.
 However, <xref:System.Windows.Media.NumberSubstitutionMethod.NativeNational> results in Latin digits for some Arabic cultures, whereas this value results in Arabic digits for all Arabic cultures.

 What do those values mean for a bidirectional content developer?
 In most cases, the developer might need only to define <xref:System.Windows.FlowDirection> and the language of each textual UI element, for example `Language="ar-SA"` and the <xref:System.Windows.Media.NumberSubstitution> logic takes care of displaying the numbers according to the correct UI.
-The following example demonstrates using Arabic and English numbers in a [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] application running in an Arabic version of Windows.
+The following example demonstrates using Arabic and English numbers in a Windows Presentation Foundation (WPF) application running in an Arabic version of Windows.

 [!code-xaml[Numbers#Numbers](~/samples/snippets/csharp/VS_Snippets_Wpf/Numbers/CS/Window1.xaml#numbers)]